Genoa Cathedral: History

 Excavations under the pavement and in the area in front of today's west front have brought to light walls and pavements of Roman age as well as pre-Christian sarcophagi, suggesting the existence of a burial ground in the site.
 Later a church devoted to the Twelve Apostles was built, which was in turn flanked and replaced by a new cathedral dedicated to Saint Lawrence, in Romanesque style.
 Money came from the successful enterprises of the Genoese fleets in the Crusades.

-The first cathedral, now the basilica of St. Syrus, was founded probably in the 5th or 6th century AD, devoted to Saint Sirus, bishop of Genoa.
+The first cathedral, now the basilica of St. Syrus, was founded probably in the 5th or 6th century AD, devoted to Saint Syrus, bishop of Genoa.
 The transferring of the cathedral favored the urbanization of the zone that, with the construction of its walls in 1155, and the fusion of the three ancient city nuclei (castrum, civitas and burgus), became the heart of the city.
 The piazza, in the absence of other public squares and centers of lay power, was the city's only public space for the whole of the Middle Ages.
 The cathedral was consecrated by Pope Gelasius II in 1118, and from 1133 had archiepiscopal rank.
 After the fire of 1296, provoked by fights between Guelphs and Ghibellines, the building was partly restored and partly rebuilt.
 Between 1307 and 1312 the façade was completed, the inner colonnades rebuilt with capitals and matronei added.
 The Romanesque structures remained pretty untouched, and frescoes of religious subject were also added.

 Various altars and chapels have been erected between the 14th and 15th centuries.
 The small loggia on the north-eastern tower of the façade was built in 1455; the opposite one, in Mannerist style, is from 1522.
 In 1550 the Perugian architect Galeazzo Alessi was commissioned by the city magistrates to plan the reconstruction of the entire building; however, he executed only the covering of the nave and aisles, the pavement, the dome and the apse.

 The construction of the cathedral finished in the 17th century.
-The dome and the medieval parts were restored in 1894-1900.
-The present 7 bells are tuned in the major scale of C#.
+The dome and the medieval parts were restored in 1894–1900.
+The present 7 bells are tuned in the major scale of C.